Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 Multiple tests per file fully supported:

-# File: test_auth.py # @TestmoId:42 def test_login(): pass # @TestmoId:43 def test_logout(): pass # @TestmoId:44 def test_password_reset(): pass✅ Works reliably with line-based proximity matching
+# File: test_auth.py # @TestmoId:42 def test_login(): pass # @TestmoId:43 def test_logout(): pass # @TestmoId:44 def test_password_reset(): pass✅ Works reliably — each test is matched by name lookup, not line proximity

 -